justin-bardwell/Kaggle-RSNA-MICCAI/README.md

 ```

 After the drive is mounted and you have updated your working directory, you can access all of the data in Google Colab.

+Go and have a look at the 'Setup-and-EDA.ipynb' file!